stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ### Constants

-All letters used in a constant name must be capitalized, while all words in a constant name must be separated by underscore characters.
+All letters used in a constant name must be capitalised, while all words in a constant name must be separated by underscore characters.

 	:::php